Loading Now

 minami-san-riku-seaweed-farmers One Year Anniversary Japan Earthquake Tsunami in the Tohoku region – Part 2

-The ‘wakame’ fishermen process the seaweed planted in time, thanks to the support from WVJ.
+The ‘wakame’ fishermen processed the seaweed planted in time, thanks to support from WVJ.

 seaweed-processing-machine-world-vision One Year Anniversary Japan Earthquake Tsunami in the Tohoku region – Part 2world-vision-sponsored-machinery-japan One Year Anniversary Japan Earthquake Tsunami in the Tohoku region – Part 2